Bachelor of Music (BM) in Composition & Music Theory

 General Degree Requirements

-To attain the BM, each student must meet the following requirements:
+To attain the Bachelor of Music, each student must meet the following requirements:

-- Completion of at least 132 semester credits
+- Completion of a minimum of 132 credits

 - Registration for eight semesters as a full-time student, or the equivalent